FRIGHT NIGHT (2011)

 I go into Fright Night without having seen the original film, and I think most people in the audience are so unfamiliar with the original that they probably weren't aware that this is a remake.
 That being said, the remake (at least here they don't pretend that it's anything other than that) manages to have a good balance between horror and comedy, anchored by solid performances and some surprisingly exciting action scenes.

 Soon, Ed's own disappearance and some investigating of his own convinces him that Jerry truly is the undead.
-For help, he turns to magician and self-proclaimed vampire expert Peter Vincent (David Tennant, aka the Tenth Doctor from Doctor Who).
+For help, he turns to magician and self-proclaimed vampire expert Peter Vincent (David Tennant).
 Peter doesn't want to get involved, especially after surviving an attack himself.
 Jerry, now determined to wipe out the Brewsters from revealing his secret, takes Amy and plans to make her part of his army.
-Charlie is perfectly willing to face off against Jerry alone, but in the end Peter opts to face his own dark shadows (pun intended) for the ultimate battle.
+Charlie is perfectly willing to face off against Jerry alone, but in the end Peter opts to face his own dark shadows for the ultimate battle.

-However, the fight scenes in Fright Night are remarkably tense.
-A good example of one is when the Brewsters and Amy are fleeing a pursuing Jerry (and this comes after he literally blasts them out of their home).
+However, the fight scenes in Fright Night are surprisingly tense.
+A good example of one is when the Brewsters and Amy are fleeing a pursuing Jerry, and this comes after he literally blasts them out of their home.
 In the isolated road between their neighborhood Jerry is relentless in menacing the trio, and Craig Gillespie's directing build up the tension as to whether the three would survive (it's here that Chris Sarandon, star of the original Fright Night, pops up in a cameo.
-Watch early in the film for a cameo by chanteuse Lisa Loeb.
-Wonder if I was the only one who recognized her, yet again I digress).
+Watch early in the film for a cameo by chanteuse Lisa Loeb).
 There are also exciting fight scenes in Vincent's lavish penthouse/occult museum and the final confrontation between Jerry and Charlie.

-As always, I opted to watch in 2-D (seeing 3-D as the work of the Devil) and there were some moments when it was obvious they were trying to put in things just to justify having 3-D. I didn't think they added to much but mercifully they weren't distracting enough to get on my nerves.
+As always, I opted to watch in 2-D and there were some moments when it was obvious they were trying to put in things just to justify having 3-D. I didn't think they added to much but mercifully they weren't distracting enough to get on my nerves.
 As in most films, there isn't enough to make Fright Night a 3-D movie and I think it works better without this Satanic gimmick.

 Still, Fright Night has enough entertainment and excitement within it to make it a good film to bite into.